TrevorPilley/phone-number-parser/CONTRIBUTING.md

 #### Geographical area

-Is the name of the area a geographically assinged number is allocated to and preferably in the language of the data file rather than English (e.g. `Firenze` rather than `Florence` in Italy).
+The name of the area a geographically assinged number is allocated to, preferably in the language of the data file rather than English (e.g. `Firenze` rather than `Florence` in Italy).

 #### Hint